qutip/qutip-tutorials/tutorials-v4/time-evolution/012_floquet_formalism.md

 We can also solve a master equation using the Floquet formalism.
 A detailed derivation of the Floquet-Markov formalism used here is given in [Grifoni et al., Physics Reports 304, 299 (1998)](https://www.sciencedirect.com/science/article/abs/pii/S0370157398000222) and in the [QuTiP docs](https://qutip.org/docs/latest/guide/dynamics/dynamics-floquet.html).
 Note that the functionality described here is summarised in the function `fmmesolve` described in the [floquet solver notebook](011_floquet_solver.md).

 The interaction with the bath is described by a noise spectrum, which does not include the temperature dependency.
+The temperature dependency can be passed to `fmmesolve` using the keyword `w_th` in the `args` parameter: `args[w_th]`.
 Hence, the definition is slightly different to the one in the Bloch-Redfield formalism.
 For details see the derivation of the formalism.

 Here we define a simple linear noise spectrum: